MartinOvington/giga-the-sorcerer/README.md

 ### Behaviours

-The base state of enemies is either idle or walking like in the CS50 Zelda game.
+The base state of enemies is either idle or walking like in the Legend of 50 game.
 When the player comes within a constant range of an enemy, the enemy transitions to an agro state.
 The transition can happen when either the player walks towards to enemy or the enemy walks towards the player.
 Once in the agro state, the enemy stays in the agro state until it either kills the player or is itself killed.
 The agro state causes the enemy to walk towards the player using a combination of left/right and up/down movements depending on whether the vector towards the player is dominated by its X or Y component.
 It prioritises walked along the axis of the largest component of the vector.
 The agro state inherits from the walking state, but overrides the AI method so that the direction it walks in is towards the player rather than walking randomly.
 The purpose of the agro behaviour is to add a challenge to the game, as the playing area is so big that the chances of a player otherwise colliding with an enemy is low as the player has a ranged attack.

 Enemies can only enter the agro state after a grace period after spawning, which is one of the things done to make sure that the player is treated fairly when they first start a level.
 Agro'd enemies have free-pathing through obstacles to simplify the pathing.
 The free-pathing looks fine as the obstacles are fairly small in size, but a more complex pathing algorithm would be necessary with bigger obstacles.